Baaghi 3 box office collection day 3: Tiger Shroff-Shraddha Kapoor starrer crosses the 50-crore mark in its opening weekend

 Credit: HT Digital Content Duration: 03:25Published

 Shubh Mangal Zyada Saavdhan would now be looking at further good growth on its second Sunday, followed by steady holds over the rest of the week, if it has to...
-Bollywood Life Also reported by •Indian Express •Mid-Day
+Bollywood Life Also reported by •Indian Express

 Taapsee Pannu starrer ‘Thappad’ may not have opened to massive figures on its first day, but over the weekend the film registered a positive growth....
-IndiaTimes Also reported by •Bollywood Life •Indian Express •Mid-Day
+IndiaTimes Also reported by •Bollywood Life •Indian Express